joelambert/Flux-Slider/README.md

 # License

-Flux is licensed under the terms of the MIT License ([more info](http://www.opensource.org/licenses/mit-license.php)).
+Flux is Copyright &copy; 2011 [Joe Lambert](http://www.joelambert.co.uk) and is licensed under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.php).